bluerobotics/ping-viewer/docs/firmware-update.md

 > Wait for the update process to complete before unplugging the device!

-> *Firmware versions before v3.28 only communicate at a fixed baudrate, so require specifying the desired rate for your application (115kbps or 9600bps).
+> *Ping Sonar firmware versions before v3.28 only communicate at a fixed baudrate, so require specifying the desired rate for your application (115kbps or 9600bps).
 Newer firmwares determine the baudrate automatically.

 ![Firmware Update Waiting](images/viewer/firmware-update-waiting.gif)